Don't Delay! Do Your FAFSA® Today.

 - Unusual circumstances are when a student is unable to contact a parent or where contact with the parent poses a risk to the student.

-- Starting in the 2024–25 award year, applicants who indicate on their FAFSA® form that they have unusual circumstances will be granted provisional independent status.
+- Applicants who indicate on their FAFSA® form that they have unusual circumstances will be granted provisional independent status.

 - Examples of unusual circumstances include human trafficking, legally granted refugee or asylum status, parental abandonment or estrangement, and student or parental incarceration.